-The research here described was funded by a fellowship from the Portuguese Foundation for Science and Technology, by a Dissertation Completion Fellowship from The Graduate School (UNC - Chapel Hill), and by NIEHS grant #1 R21 ES022600-01.
-We thank Karin Yeatts (Department of Epidemiology, UNC - Chapel Hill) for her help in researching projections of future population and baseline mortality rates, Colin Mathers (WHO) for advising us on the IFs, Peter Speyer (IHME, University of Washington) for providing us access to GBD2010 cause-specific mortality data at the country-level, and Amanda Henley (Davis Library Research & Instructional Services, UNC - Chapel Hill) for facilitating our access to Landscan 2011 Global Population Dataset.
-The work of DB and PC was funded by the U.S. Dept. of Energy (BER), performed under the auspices of LLNL under Contract DE-AC52-07NA27344, and used the supercomputing resources of NERSC under contract No. DE-AC02-05CH11231.
-Ruth Doherty, Ian MacKenzie and David Stevenson acknowledge ARCHER supercomputing resources and funding under the UK Natural Environment Research Council grant: NE/I008063/1.
-GZ acknowledges the NZ eScience Infrastructure which is funded jointly by NeSI's collaborator institutions and through the MBIE's Research Infrastructure programme.
+Acknowledgements.
+The research here described was funded by a fellowship from the Portuguese Foundation for Science and Technology, by a Dissertation Completion Fellowship from The Graduate School (UNC - Chapel Hill) and by NIEHS grant no. 1 R21 ES022600-01.
+We thank Karin Yeatts (Department of Epidemiology, UNC - Chapel Hill) for her help in researching projections of future population and baseline mortality rates, Colin Mathers (WHO) for advising us on the IFs, Peter Speyer (IHME, University of Washington) for providing us access to GBD2010 cause-specific mortality data at the country-level, and Amanda Henley (Davis Library Research & Instructional Services, UNC - Chapel Hill) for facilitating our access to LandScan 2011 Global Population Dataset.
+The work of Daniel Bergmann and Philip Cameron-Smith was funded by the US Dept. of Energy (BER), performed under the auspices of LLNL under Contract DE-AC52-07NA27344 and used the supercomputing resources of NERSC under contract no. DE-AC02-05CH11231.
+Ruth Doherty, Ian MacKenzie and David Stevenson acknowledge ARCHER supercomputing resources and funding under the UK Natural Environment Research Council grant NE/I008063/1.
+Guang Zeng acknowledges the NZ eScience Infrastructure, which is funded jointly by NeSI's collaborator institutions and through the MBIE's Research Infrastructure programme.